ElazarK/content-docs/playbooks/PAN-OS_Block_URL_Custom_URL_Category.md

-This playbook blocks URLs using Palo Alto Networks Panorama or Firewall through Custom URL Categories.
+Blocks URLs using Palo Alto Networks Panorama or Firewall through Custom URL Categories.
 The playbook checks whether the input URL category already exists, and if the URLs are a part of this category.
 Otherwise, it will create the category, block the URLs, and commit the configuration.

 ## Dependencies